 The main difference of tokenisation from securitization is it is on a blockchain.
 Again, a token is a mere representation of an asset or utility.

-Securitization, on the other hand, is a process in which assets with predictable cash flows and comparable features are combined into interest-bearing securities with marketable investment features.
+Securitization, on the other hand, is a process in which assets with predictable cash flows and comparable features come together.
+They become interest-bearing securities with marketable investment features.

 It could be.
 The proliferation of businesses using tokens can significantly uplift the economy.
 An EU form report claims that tokenised physical objects can enhance trust.
 Blockchain is crucial in the digital transformation by enhancing trust and providing an avenue for identification and tokenisation of physical objects.
 The report furthers that blockchain-based smart contracts also provide an imperviable computational environment and automatic execution of financial decisions via the use of trusted cryptocurrencies.